WHY YOUR BABY CRIES…

 … IS BAD FOR YOUR BABY

 Leaving him to 'cry himself out' does not teach a young baby to toughen up.
-It teaches him that no one is there for him.
-When he cries and isn't soothed, he feels more and more out of control.
-A baby who is left to cry and cry learns that the world is a terrifying place.
+It teaches him that no one is there for him and he will feel more and more out of control.
+A baby who is left to cry learns that the world is a terrifying place.

 A baby who works themself into a huge cry is flooded by the 'stress hormone' cortisol.
 This chemical increases his blood pressure and blood sugar.
 If he is regularly left to cry for long periods, this chemical interferes with his metabolism, weakens his immune system and interrupts his brain’s development.

 Picking up and soothing a crying baby eases off cortisol production and lets him get back into a calm space.
-In calmness, his body functions normally and his brain carries on growing and ‘wiring’ itself.
+In calmness, his body functions normally and his brain carries on growing properly.